usc-isi-bass/AutoCPS/fsw/README.md

 ## Base architecture

-We divide the flight software into 10 modules that must be present on every vehicle controller, no matter the type.
-Each module can be specifically adapted to various different architectures.
+We divide the flight software into 10 modules that must be present on every vehicle controller no matter the type of physical system it is.
+Each module can be specifically adapted to their system, though all have some core functions that can be reused.

 ```text
 +-----------------------+